-For contrast, I decided to add some color fun using Apricot in the cabinet side of this vintage chest nightstand.
+For contrast, I decided to add some color fun using a soft peach color in the cabinet side of this vintage chest nightstand.

 Up next, I’m ready to confess a bit on how this wooden circle became a broken wooden circle. ahem.
 But, I didn’t give up on it.
 HEAD HERE to see.

 To get these DIY tips & tricks in your inbox, be sure to sign up for my newsletter.
 PLUS, you will get your FREE Furniture Buying Checklist and special discount to my shop.
 Time to see what my gal friends have for you!
 Head below.

 Now, check out this fantastic collection of furniture makeover to inspire you!

 - Interior Frugalista